 At that suggestion of bears nearby, we shoot into the safety of the wooden cabin.

 I sink into an old reclining car seat and position my camera with the lens poking through a peephole.

-Above the long shelf, there’s a narrow Perspex-covered window which runs the length of the cabin.
+Above the long shelf, there’s a narrow Perspex-covered window that runs the length of the cabin.